 Under its Safety and Health Creed, Mazda is working to develop people, workplaces, and mechanisms that ensure the safety and health of the people who work at Mazda.
-Since FY March 2012, domestic Mazda Group companies have been implementing the Group's second three-year plan, called the "One Mazda Movement for an Enjoyable Workplace."
+Since FY March 2015, Mazda and its domestic Group companies have been working on the third three-year plan.

 For workers, safety and health are essential assets.